mar-su/diffusion-limited-aggregation/README.md

 **Note:** The script is - for now - pretty exhaustive.
 In case you want to add this to a website, you maybe should add sleeps at each particle step.

+Get a live demo [here](https://mar-su.github.io/diffusion-limited-aggregation/dla.html), but be warned, it will take some CPU load!
+(For my laptop, it's around 20 seconds, but thats worth it!)

 # Getting started
 Download / clone the repository and start the `dla.html` in a browser of your choice.